 Affordable health insurance alternatives for individuals and families are easily purchased and are surprisingly cheap.
 Benefits can be customized to match single or multi-person needs.
 Our website’s quoting process helps you find these types of plans so you can quickly compare policies and apply for coverage.
 We understand that your current group, private, Exchange, or COBRA plan may be very expensive.
 There are many less-expensive options, although it’s important to understand all differences in coverage.
 Budget-friendly and quickly-approved policies are available.

 Firstly, why would someone want an alternative to conventional medical coverage?
 There are many legitimate reasons.
 Cost is perhaps the most popular reason.
 Health insurance policy prices from the major carriers have dramatically increased over the last 5-10 years.
 And although the passage of The Affordable Care Act has provided large federal subsidies to millions of Americans, many others have watched their rates continue to climb.
-Other consumers simply do not want Obamacare coverage or other packaged medical coverage plans.
+Other consumers simply do not want Obamacare coverage or other packaged medical coverage plans, and instead, prefer discount cards, indemnity plans, or primary care memberships.

 You Won’t Be Denied Marketplace Coverage For Pre-Existing Conditions